How is a drone survey captured?

 Drone surveys offer a versatile solution for mapping large sites.
 A topographic survey that previously would require two surveyors on site for a week can be completed in just hours.
 This increase in productivity and efficiency of our surveyors, saves time and reduces the cost of the survey while maintaining the quality and accuracy of the data.

 As mentioned above the drone mapping survey makes inaccessible locations accessible for data capture and surveys can be conducted with minimal disruption to the site or property being mapped.
-They also minimise health and safety risk on site through use of remote LiDAR measurements.
+They also minimise health and safety risk on site through use of remote LiDAR measurements so are safer.

 Are there any restrictions when using a drone for a survey?